ReiterJCR/Asphalt-rag-chatbot/README.md

 python run.py
 ```

-### Make sure to refresh the database if it is your first time running the app, or you have new data!
+### Make sure to refresh the database if it is your first time running the app or if you have new data!